dominodatalab/domino-code-assist-docs/docs/app/example/drug-classification.md

 <img class="screenshot" src="../../../screenshots/app-example-drug-classification-dummy-target.png">

 Now split the data into training and testing sets then build a model using the training set.
+Insert the following code into a new cell in the notebook.

 ```python
 X_train, X_test, y_train, y_test = train_test_split(X, y, random_state = 0)